DipaliAmbaliya/spring-boot3-java21/README.md

 - Problem Details for HTTP APIs
     - A common requirement for REST services is to include details in the body of error responses.
 The Spring Framework supports the "Problem Details for HTTP APIs" specification
     - check ExceptionHandlerAdvice.java
+- Spring Boot 3 With Docker Compose Application
+  - **spring-boot-docker-compose** dependency spins up all the services in the docker-compose.yml file.
+  - **spring.docker.compose.enabled** and **spring.docker.compose.enabled.file** add this in an application-{profile} properties or YAML file
 - Miscellaneous
   - ListCrudRepository
   - PagingAndSortingRepository no longer extends CrudRepository